 Lonach Highland & Friendly Society came into being after a great gathering to mark the 21st birthday of John Forbes in 1822.
 Such a good time was had by all that it was resolved to form The Society.

 Membership of the Lonach Men are drawn from the inhabitants of Strathdon, who continue to fulfil the society’s original mission of preserving Highland dress and “supporting loyal, peaceful, and manly conduct; and the promotion of social and benevolent feelings among the inhabitants of the district.”
-Recently the Lonach Men attended the Royal Edinburgh Tattoo.
+In 2017 the Lonach Men attended the Royal Edinburgh Tattoo.

 Lonach at the Tattoo - photo by Steven Rennie the official photographer for the Lonach men.

 Most of the Lonach men are Forbes, although there are also Wallace and Gordon clans, each with their own tartan.
 The clansmen carry pikes, and call in for a dram of whisky at various patrons during the march.
 At each house, a “wee dram” is raised to the cry of “ho, ho Lonach!” in a toast to the health of the area and its people.

 A horse and cart has traditionally followed the Lonach Highlanders on their marches in order to convey their weapons when they became too heavy for the men to carry on long marches, particularly over uneven hill roads.

 Believed to be the largest body of non-military men to carry ceremonial weapons in Britain, the 220-strong body of tartan-clad men form an impressive sight and receive a rousing welcome when they march round the field during the games.
 The Gathering that follows is a traditional Highland games, when thousands of spectators enjoy a packed programme of events, including solo piping, pipe bands, highland dancing, tug o’ war, a hill race, and light and heavy athletics.